prince-ao/OwlHacks/README.md

 - [Contributing](#contributing)

 ## Introduction
-Bookstack.ai is a web application designed to revolutionize the reading experience.
+Bookstacks.ai is a web application designed to revolutionize the reading experience.
 By integrating AI, this platform assists users in reading books, quizzes them on the content, and offers enhanced accessibility features for a seamless reading experience.
 Additionally, it promotes interactive learning to deepen comprehension and engagement with the material, while providing an accessible enviroment for users with dyslexia.

 ## Features
 AI-Assisted Reading: Utilizes AI algorithms to assist users in reading selected content, and improving comprehension.